I have always been curious about how we could do food differently.

 So I recently ordered a week’s supply of Soylent.
 And when I say “recently”, I really should say “in June” - it took a LONG time to arrive.

 At first, I didn’t care much for the taste.
-I figured out that adding honey or 2 bottles of Starbucks Mocha coffee made it pretty fun to drink.
+I figured out that adding honey or 2 small packets of Starbucks Mocha coffee made it pretty fun to drink.
 Eventually I started drinking it plainly - after a while it’s a lot like drinking very slightly grainy water.

 For those of you unaware of what Soylent is, it’s a nutritional drink/meal replacement/light brown, beigy liquid.
 The idea is to provide all the nutrients you need while being as cheap and easy to prepare as possible - “Food 2.0” - which it actually mostly succeeds at.
 It comes in a large bag of powder and a tiny bottle of oil, which you mix with water and refrigerate to form the drink.